JaneliaSciComp/tmog/README-deploy.txt

 Build and Deployment Instructions:
 ========================================

-1. Increment app.version value in build.properties.
+1. Increment app.version value in build.properties and
+   in JaneliaTransmogrifier.java.

 2. Rebuild project in IntelliJ IDEA (Build -> Rebuild Project).